 None of this work could happen without the consistently excellent work of our cleanup crew.
 They take over once the meat is put away and get everything clean and ready for inspection so that we can start again the next day.

 Sebastian is now responsible for organizing the plant crew and working with our suppliers.
 That means getting people in the right place with the right tools to get their work done in time.
 With the different cuts of meats and their different cycles, there's always activity on the fresh side, the cured side, final trimming and slicing.
-It sometimes feels like a 3 ring circus with all the rings going at the same time.
+It sometimes feels like a 5 ring circus with all the rings going at the same time.
 Sebastian loves working with meat, so he takes on this task with infectious enthusiasm and dedication to creating delicious food.